 Seasoning steaks for sous vide can be as simple or as complex as the cook desires.
-A tasty steak seasoning can be made from the trio of salt, pepper, and garlic, or can be an intricate rub created to harmonize with the meal’s other ingredients.
-Here we present a few tips for achieving the perfect spice blend for sous vide steaks of all kinds.
+A tasty steak seasoning can be made from the trio of salt, pepper, and garlic.
+Alternatively it can be an intricate rub created to harmonize with the other dishes.
+Here we present a few tips for achieving perfect steak seasoning for sous vide steaks of all kinds.

 The Uses of Salt

 On the other hand, if you decide to cook the steak just before you start cooking, hold back on the salt.
 Added just before cooking, the salt will pull water out of the steak, drying it out a bit.
-Also, this water will contain flavorful proteins which will be lost, and will need to be blotted off the steak before searing.
-Season the steak with salt and a bit more pepper just before searing, which will meld them into the flavorful crust that develops.
+Also, this water will contain flavorful proteins which will be lost when the steak needs to be patted dry before searing.
+Instead season the steak with salt and a bit more pepper just before searing.
+This will meld the seasonings into the flavorful crust that develops.

 Enhancing Steak Flavor

 One of the primary draws of steak is its rich, delicious flavor, and one of the primary goals of seasoning the steak is to enhance and strengthen that flavor.
 To prep your steak for best flavor development during the sous vide process, rub it with a light drizzle of oil before applying spices.
-Many of the flavor compounds in spices dissolve in oil, which will help the meat absorb them as it comes up to temperature.
-Alternatively, season the steak with meaty-tasting ingredients like soy or Worcestershire sauces, which deepen the steak’s flavor both with their savory essence and additional salt.
+Many of the flavor compounds in spices dissolve in oil.
+The oil rub will help the meat absorb these flavors while it comes up to temperature.
+Alternatively, season the steak savory ingredients like soy or Worcestershire sauces.
+These deepen the steak’s flavor both with their meaty essence and their additional salt.

 Harmonizing With Other Components

 While choosing seasonings for the steak consider the accompanying dishes.
 For instance, smoked paprika adds a smoky flavor which goes well with most potato dishes.
-Fresh green vegetables such as broccoli or green beans may pair well with herbs such as thyme and oregano included in the steak’s rub.
-As well as reinforcing flavors, one can also consider contrasts, such as a spicy steak rubbed with a dash of cayenne pepper and served with a cool salad with a creamy blue cheese dressing.
+Fresh green vegetables such as broccoli or green beans may pair well with herbs such as thyme and oregano in the steak’s rub.
+As well as reinforcing flavors, one can also consider contrasts.
+Imagine a spicy steak rubbed with a dash of cayenne pepper and served alongside a cool salad with a creamy blue cheese dressing.
 Considering the harmonies and contrasts possible between flavors can provide bold new ideas for seasoning your steak.

 Seasoning a steak for sous vide cooking can be very easy.
 While the sous vide raises the steak to its target internal temperature, it also provides a considerable advantage of time to develop flavor.
 There are many variations of a well seasoned steak.
 The perfect steak seasoning is the one you like best, and these tips can help you achieve that perfect steak, perfectly cooked on the Cinder Grill